 How Do I....????

-While it might not be the same as the in-person experience, we can still facilitate active learning and engage our students in learning during our recitations and lectures.
+While it might not be the same as the in-person experience, we can still facilitate active learning and engage our students in learning online, in cases where we can't meet in person.
 Ideas:

 1) Zoom breakout rooms